techlozenge/student-frontend-angular-final/README.md

 # ___________________________________________________________
 # Description

-This Angular project is a fully functional web frontend administration system.
+This Angular project is a fully functional web administration system.

 It can be leveraged as a detailed template for other uses.

-* Note: I have converted all of the summary components to use Angular Material Tables that leverage MatSort and MatPagination.
+The project uses Angular Material Tables that leverages both  MatSort and MatPagination.

 * Starting the Application

     * Backend

-        * I use the Sails web framework (0.12.13) as an API server the serves MySQL data.
+        * The backend uses the Sails web framework (0.12.13) as an API server that serves MySQL data.

             * [Sails as a Backend Framework](https://github.com/techlozenge/sails-student-api) (used by this Angular project)